Cynthia Fisher: Advisory and director roles

+Policy advocacy

 In 2016, Fisher co-founded FitMoney, Inc., a nonprofit organization providing K-12 curriculum for financial literacy.

 In 2017, Fisher was appointed by Speaker of the House Paul Ryan to the Health Information Technology Advisory Committee.

-The same year, Fisher founded PatientRightsAdvocate.org, a nonprofit organization that advocates for patients and employers to access real price transparency in healthcare, to reduce the cost of care for patients, employers, and the government.
+The same year, Fisher set up PatientRightsAdvocate.org, a nonprofit organization that advocates for patients and employers to access price transparency in healthcare, to reduce the cost of care for patients, employers, and the government.
+Her commentaries advocating for price discovery have been reported in The Boston Globe, U.S. News & World Report, Issues & Insights, and RealClearHealth.

-PatientRightsAdvocate.org has created videos of both patients burdened by overwhelming costs of healthcare and employers who have successfully implemented price transparent models and saved millions for their employees and businesses.

-Her commentaries advocating for price discovery have been featured in The Boston Globe, US News & World Report, Issues & Insights, and RealClearHealth.
-She has been a guest on Varney & Co and CheddarTV.

 In 2018, Fisher was appointed to the Board of Directors of the National Park Foundation.

 Education

 Fisher received an MBA from Harvard Business School.
-She holds a B.S. in Biophysics from Ursinus College, where she was awarded an Honorary Doctorate in Science in 2006.
+She has a B.S. in Biophysics from Ursinus College, where she was awarded an Honorary Doctorate in Science in 2006.